bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 11. traits

-    bpc currently not support static variables in trait method
+    bpc currently not support static variables in trait method trait methods inserted to class by define-php-method, @see Zend/tests/traits/inheritance003.phpt

 12. bpc not support mix static var and non-static var